Get Help Today(877) 648-4288

 Featured Treatment Center

-The origin of the 12-Step programs and the 12-Traditions date back to the 1930s when Bill Wilson and Dr. Bob Smith started Alcoholics Anonymous.
+The origin of the 12-step programs and the 12-traditions date back to the 1930s when Bill Wilson and Dr. Bob Smith started Alcoholics Anonymous (AA).
 Both men suffered from alcoholism, and they met to discuss sobriety and healing methods.
-Wilson and Dr. Smith both got sober and started to write about sobriety.
-Bill decided to write the Big Book in order to reach more alcoholics that were not in his town to share his experience, strength and hope with.
-This is how he began to develop the program of Alcoholics Anonymous, the first 12-Step program.
+Wilson and Dr. Smith both got sober and wrote about sobriety.
+Bill decided to write The Big Book in order to reach more alcoholics that were not in his town to share his experience, strength and hope with.
+This is how he began to develop the program of Alcoholics Anonymous, the first 12-step program.

 Different 12-Step Programs

 Today, Alcoholic Anonymous is one of the most well-known 12-step groups.
 Due to its success, other 12-step groups have been founded, such as: